 Hostinger logo

 One of WordPress’s biggest advantages is portability.
-You fully own your site and can export or migrate at any time—no redesign required if you ever switch hosts.
+You fully own your site and can export or migrate at any time—no redesign required if you ever switch hosts, and no platform lock-in.

 There’s a plugin for nearly everything.
-See our favorite plugins here.
+See my favorite plugins here.

 The Gutenberg block editor makes publishing fast and visual.
 Drag in images, buttons, callouts, videos, tables, or affiliate boxes—no coding required.
-Newer features like the Site Editor, patterns, and reusable blocks help you keep branding consistent across pages.
+Newer features like the Site Editor, patterns, and reusable blocks help you keep branding consistent across pages, while block locking prevents accidental edits on shared layouts.

 Want a countdown timer, comparison table, or custom affiliate disclosure?
 It’s all possible with plugins you can install in a few clicks.